The information provided in this ELRP customer FAQ can change in whole or in part subject to California Public Utilities Commission approval.

 The ILR for Base Interruptible Program participants is calculated by subtracting the load during the overlapping event window from the pre-committed Firm Service Level.
 Base Interruptible Program participants are only eligible for ELRP compensation for ELRP events that overlap with Base Interruptible Program events and only the incremental reduction below the Base Interruptible Program pre-committed Firm Service Level during the overlapping event window is compensated under the ELRP.

-Customers directly enrolled in the ELRP will be compensated in the form of a check.
-Customers will receive compensation for the season by January 31 of the following year.
+Customers directly enrolled in the ELRP who reduce energy consumption during events will be compensated in the form of a check.
+Customers will receive compensation for the season by February 28 of the following year.

 If you are participating in the ELRP through an aggregator or a third-party demand response provider, please contact your aggregator or demand response provider for information on the form of payments and on the timing of receiving payments for participating in the ELRP.